sanjairus/utils/README.md

 # @jrssnjn/utils

-Contains one of many more to come helper functions, currently only includes `transform` which transforms dynamic values from a template
+Package containing useful helper functions.

+# Transform

+Reads data from a file and transforms dynamic values from the said file.

 ```ts
 import { transform } from '@jrssnjn/utils/transformer';